 The first part of this paper explores current perceptions of different post-qualification dental training pathways and the considerations trainees take into account when deciding on further training.
-The perceived advantage of the traditional DFT, DFTDCT training pathways has been identified in terms of being immersed within one clinical setting for one year.
+The perceived advantage of the traditional DFT, DFT+DCT1 training pathways has been identified in terms of being immersed within one clinical setting for one year.
 However, the potential advantage of exploring different dental specialties over a two-year integrated period has been identified in terms of informing career decisions.
 Peer opinion seems to influence trainee decisions for training and that trainees can be ‘put off’ traditional OMFS DCT posts due to the medical nature of the role and the working hours.
 The recruitment process and location of posts appears to influence training pathway choice particularly when this has an impact on personal factors such as finance, family commitments and location.
 The second part of this paper will explore the themes Skill Development, Career Development, Identity and Team to understand how well the training pathways prepare trainees for clinical practice and their future careers.
 A detailed discussion and conclusion will be covered in part 2 to explore recurring themes or differences in the three different training pathways and how this fits with current literature.

 Declaration of Interest: